 The full-service marina features the following amenities:

 There are two boat ramps available onsite.
-One near the marina while the other is near the cabins.
+One is near the marina, while the other is near the cabins.
 Both ramps are quite steep, and no dock is provided.
-For this reason, launching the boat into the water and taking it back out again requires a higher tide.
-Having no dock to tie up to or stand on also makes it a two-person job, one to drive the boat, the other to drive the vehicle and boat trailer to the parking area.
+For this reason, launching the boat into the water requires a higher tide.
+Having no dock to tie up to or stand on also makes it a two-person job, one to drive the boat and the other to drive the vehicle and boat trailer to the parking area.

 Getting There